stevegreghatch/Artificial-Intelligence-Disaster-Recovery-Robot/README.md

                             o   child sensor that allows vision in floating view

-    Internal Representation of the Environment:
+    Internal Representation of the Environment
-      •  The robot maintains an internal representation of the environment through its use of a vision sensor, and three proximity sensors.
+          •  The robot maintains an internal representation of the environment through its use of a vision sensor, and three proximity sensors
                 •  vision sensor provides a first-person view from the robot’s perspective
                 •  ultrasonic proximity sensor informs the robot of near objects and allows it to prevent collisions
                 •  infrared proximitysensor detects heat signatures
                 •  laser proximity sensor notifies the robot of approaching water and reroutes the robot to avoid entry
-      •  Simultaneous internal processing of these inputs creates a representation of the surroundings which is utilized to navigate the environment.
+          •  Simultaneous internal processing of these inputs creates a representation of the surroundings which is utilized to navigate the environment

-    Reasoning, Knowledge Representation, Uncertainty, and Intelligence:
+    Reasoning, Knowledge Representation, Uncertainty, and Intelligence
         •  Reasoning
             •  Informed action
             •  The robot can differentiate various signals (ultrasonic, infrared, and laser)